-Under these agreements, the Yucaipa Funds and the Workers United Related Parties have the right to designate representatives to our board of directors.
+Under these agreements, the Yucaipa Funds and the Workers United Related Parties have the right to designate representatives to our Board of Directors.
 For further detail on these director nomination rights, see "Certain Relationships and Related Party Transactions."

-The Workers United Related Parties have designated Maryann Bruce, Patricia Diaz Dennis, Lynne P. Fox, Julie Kelly, and Edgar Romney Sr. to serve our board of directors.
+The Workers United Related Parties have designated Maryann Bruce, Lynne P. Fox, Julie Kelly, and Edgar Romney Sr. to serve on our Board of Directors.

-The Yucaipa Funds has designated Stephen R. Sleigh to serve on our board of directors.
+The Yucaipa Funds has designated Stephen R. Sleigh to serve on our Board of Directors.